mitushi-dot/VaxTrack/README.md

 VaxTrack is a personal vaccination tracking application built with pure HTML, CSS, and JavaScript.
 It provides a professional, minimal dashboard for individuals to track their vaccination status, including completed, pending, and upcoming vaccinations.
 The application uses browser localStorage for data persistence and features a responsive web interface with a clean black and white design theme.

 ✨ Features
-Dashboard Overview: Get a quick glance at your vaccination status with clear counts for:

-Completed vaccinations

-Pending vaccinations

-Upcoming vaccinations

-Total Records
+Dashboard Overview: Displays summary counts for Completed, Pending, Upcoming, and Total vaccination records.

-Search Functionality: Easily find specific vaccination records using the search bar.
+Search Functionality: Allows users to search for specific vaccination records.

-Filter Options: Filter your vaccination list by status:
+Filter Options: Enables filtering of records by status: All, Completed, Pending, and Upcoming.

-All

-Completed

-Pending

-Upcoming

-Detailed Vaccination Cards: Each vaccination record is displayed as a card, providing:
+Detailed Vaccination Cards: Shows individual vaccination details including status, name, type, date, and notes.

-Status (Completed, Pending, Upcoming)

-Vaccine Name (e.g., COVID-19 Vaccine, Polio Vaccine)

-Type (e.g., COVID-19, Varicella, Tetanus)

-Date (Date of administration or scheduling)

-Notes (e.g., "First dose completed," "Booster dose," "Scheduled at local clinic")

-Add New Vaccinations: Quickly add new vaccination records using the "Add Vaccination" button.
+Add Vaccination: Provides a button to add new vaccination records.

-Reset Data: Convenient option to clear all stored vaccination data (for demo/testing purposes).
+Reset Data: Offers an option to clear all stored vaccination data.

-Responsive Design: A clean and user-friendly interface that adapts to various screen sizes.
+Responsive Design: Ensures optimal viewing and interaction across various devices and screen sizes.

-Footer Information: Includes copyright, contact details, and quick links to privacy policy, terms of service, and help/support.

 🚀 Technologies Used
 HTML: For structuring the web content.